Competitive Salary and Benefits

 In addition to training opportunities across Massachusetts and New England, we’ve sent officers to the Rx Drug Abuse and Heroin Summit in Atlanta, to Colorado to study the work of Crime Scene Technicians, to Florida to learn about Domestic Violence, to Pennsylvania to study traffic safety, to San Diego and Chicago to attend the IACP Annual Conference, and even to Israel and Jordan as part of an exchange program.

 Varied Specialty Assignment Opportunities

 Every officer has their own areas of interest and we work to support those interests.
-Officers may become a DART officer, Crime Scene Services Technician, Field Training Officer, sUAS pilot, bike patrol officer, Firearms or Defensive Tactics Instructor, Accreditation Team member, School Resource Officer, Drug Recognition Expert, CPR/First Responder Instructor, or may engage in any of our many community outreach efforts.
+Officers may become a DART officer, Crime Scene Services Technician, Field Training Officer, sUAS pilot, bike patrol officer, Firearms or Defensive Tactics Instructor, Accreditation Team member, Drug Recognition Expert, CPR/First Responder Instructor, or may engage in any of our many community outreach efforts.